pblankley/cs207-FinalProject/README.md

 </blockquote>
 <br>

-### 3.3 Method/Function details ‚Äì Reaction/ReversibleReaction/IrreversibleReaction class family
+### 3.3 Method/Function details ñ Reaction/ReversibleReaction/IrreversibleReaction class family

 Reaction, ReversibleReaction, and IrreversibleReaction are a family of internal classes use to calculate reaction rates (via the Reaction class wrappers).
 Reaction is the parent class of ReversibleReaction and Irreversible reaction, although generally ReversibleReaction and IrreversibleReaction will be instantiated.